Colleton will provide weekly and monthly reports to our clients in order to work with the client to maximize revenues.

 - f) Monthly report of all account denials broken down by payer and then by type of denial.

 - g) A report of all claims denied by Medicare and Medicaid.

-- h) Other reports on an as needed basis that would be useful to the agency in monitoring and evaluating the agency’s EMS service and/or accounts receivable process.
+- h) Other reports on an as-needed basis that would be useful to the agency in monitoring and evaluating the agency’s EMS service and/or accounts receivable process.

 Colleton Software’s services include the ability to produce over 300 different reports that can be used by the client to evaluate the service.
-Colleton Software has developed a series of matrix that can be used to verify that the client is collecting within the industry standards and at the top levels.
+Colleton Software has developed a series of a matrix that can be used to verify that the client is collecting within the industry standards and at the top levels.